Musician Mobile/Tablet

 The Problem

-Currently, musicians have a difficult time finding other fellow musicians.
+Musicians have a difficult time finding other fellow musicians.
 Current music connection tools have cluttered information, plus comparing and keeping track of musicians is tough.

 The Solution